simonagren/simonagren.github.io/content/posts/2020-04-06--graph-presence/index.md

 Simple enough.
 Let's visualize this...

 ## Example: Toilet Paper request
-In this fictional scenario we have run out of toilet paper (too soon?) and we need to make sure that the `primary TP responsible` (the father in the family) buys some more, from whatever source may be these days.
+In this fictional scenario, we have run out of toilet paper (too soon?) and we need to make sure that the `primary TP responsible` (the father in the family) buys some more, from whatever source available these days.

 We also have an `Office 365 Group` (family), where the `Owners` are `secondary TP responsible`.